kevin11h/12-ideas-in-12-hours-a-day/README.md

 7. World Trade and Travel Tour WT3
 8. Be -> Better -> Become -> Being -> Beauty -> Belong -> Best -> Beyond -> Belief -> Breathe
 9. Be -> Beloved -> Being -> Become -> Better -> Beauty -> Belong -> Best -> Beyond -> Belief -> Breathe
+10. How to read the Bible?
+11. Where is a God guided reading plan?
+12. Destroy the demons of delusion and distraction.
+Focus on the Faith.
+Count on Christ